Data

 9.5 Questions

 For the assignment, you will continue to use Google Mobility data for the UK for 2021.
 For details on the timeline you can have a look here.
-You will need to do a bit of digging on when lockdowns or other COVID-19 related shock happened in 2021 to set up a diff-in-diff strategy.
+You will need to do a bit of digging on when lockdowns or other COVID-19 related shocks happened in 2021 to set up a DiD strategy.
 Have a look at Brodeur et al. (2021) to get some inspiration.
 They used Google Trends data to test whether COVID-19 and the associated lockdowns implemented in Europe and America led to changes in well-being.

 Start by loading both the csv

-<- read.csv("data/longitudinal-1/2021_GB_Region_Mobility_Report.csv", header = TRUE) mobility_gb
+mobility_gb <- read.csv("data/longitudinal-1/2021_GB_Region_Mobility_Report.csv", header = TRUE)Visualize the data with

 Discuss how the unique dynamics of COVID-19 and the possibility of policies having differential effects over time complicate the interpretation of your results.
+If your design remains weak, explain what alternative outcome or design you would choose next.